top of page

 There are only arguments to be made in favor of the the next two points in the popular letter which provided expectations and goals for development that are age and outcome based.
 Yet, how is the child to achieve these goals of orientation when they are not provided a means of safe mobility?

-It is the final sentence that confounds logic in our modern understanding.
-"Treat the child exactly as if it were a seeing child..."
+It is the goal "Treat the child exactly as if it were a seeing child..." confounds logic.
 How can it be right that adults should not consider the degree of visual impairment when making safety and education decisions for infants?

 One must consider the degree of visual impairment when making safety and education decisions

-Yet, the goal of treating blind children no differently from a sighted children has been heralded as the highest compliment to a blind child could.
-This meant, blind children should be taught to roller skate, ride bikes, and be encouraged to do sport and other games that were built around the use of eye/hand coordination.
-The obvious difficulty being, that this leads to feelings of unworthiness.
-How can a blind child truly enjoy competing in games based on use of eye/hand coordination and why should they have to?
+The goal of treating blind children no differently from sighted children has been heralded as the highest compliment one can pay to a blind person.
+This meant, blind children should be taught to roller skate, ride bikes, and be encouraged to do sport and other games that were built around the use of eye/hand coordination, without any consideration for the obvious - that roller skating blind is more dangerous than roller skating sighted.

 Black and white picture - six men sit around a record player, caption Blind students listen to a "talking book" at Lighthouse in New York.
 (PHOTO: LIBRARY OF CONGRESS)